-Review of principles of fluid mechanics, and of flow rates estimation.
-Study of flow in pressure conduits.
-Presentation of urban water supply and distribution systems design techniques.
-Study of open channel flow.
-Presentation of sewage and storm water collection systems design techniques.
+Principles of fluid mechanics, and of flow rates estimation, are reviewed.
+Flow in pressure conduits is developed.
+Urban water supply and distribution systems design techniques are applied.
+Open channel flow is developed.
+Sanitary sewage and storm water collection systems design, as well as culvert design techniques are applied.